 Student Study Load

 Withdrawal From The University

 Faculty advisors are responsible for providing general education, as well as major program advising.
 Students are also encouraged to seek advice from various faculty concerning specific areas of interest or from faculty who serve as general advisors.
-Advisors are listed in the quarterly class bulletin.
+Advisors are listed in the quarterly schedule of classes.

 Continuing students should meet with their advisors prior to preregistration, which takes place approximately four weeks before the end of each quarter.
 For fall quarter, new first-year students are invited to come to campus during the summer for transitional advising, and registration for classes.
-Transfer students who have completed more than 40 transferable credits may also register during a specified period during the summer, but they should recognize that faculty advisors are not always available at this time.
+Transfer students, who have completed more than 44 transferable credits, may also register during a specified period during the summer, but they should recognize that faculty advisors are not always available at this time.

 Students who do not participate in preregistration or early registration may register for classes at the beginning of each quarter.
 Academic Advising Services provides an orientation for new students on the university's general education program and advising processes.

 As a student progresses, identification with a major program of studies becomes necessary for effective advising.
 Students are required to apply for admission to the program in which they want to major.
 Application forms are available in department offices.
 After completing the form, students should submit it to the department office which administers the major.
 A major or pre-major advisor will be assigned by the major department at the time a student is admitted into a major or pre-major program.

 Students who have earned 100 or more credits and who have not applied and been admitted to a major or pre-major will not be permitted to register for classes until they submit a completed report of pre-major advising to the Office of the Registrar indicating that they have discussed a major with a faculty advisor.
 Otherwise, students who have not been admitted to a major or pre-major prir to 100 credits will be given last priority during preregistration.